BostonAzureAI/event-planning/README.md

 ## Microsoft New England AI Conference Center (née New England Research and Development Center, or NERD for short)

+### Great Facility

+The facility is modern and comfortable and has great views of the Charles River and the City of Boston across the river.
+There is lots of room flexibility (classroom vs. theatre, with power as needed, etc.) and substantial capacity (100s) if needed.

+### Parking

+NERD is in Cambridge  is just across the Charles River from the city limits of Boston.
+It is conveniently accessible via public transportation and parking is usually abundant on nights and weekends (paid under the building is the easiest - but if you are willing to patrol for a spot you can often find free street parking).
+I am less familiar with the parking situation during work days.

+### Day of the Event - Solid Staff

+The crew we interface with at NERD is made up of friendly, helpful, capable people.
+Once we get to NERD there's rarely any issue.

+### List of Attendees Needed Well in Advance

+One of the biggest policy changes since before the pandemic is that now NERD requires a FINAL LIST of attendees a full week in advance of the event.
+This can be challenging!

+It makes it less flexible as a community location since you don't get those who found it later in the cycle (or plans changed and now that could attend), and I can't take someone from work with me as my +1 at the last minute, and so forth.
+Further, waiting lists are also complicated and less useful since a late drop is hard to replace if it is within the final week because the final list of attendees was already submitted.

 ### Reserving Space for Events

 * Main signup form: <https://www.microsoftnewengland.com/nerd-ai/> (look for "RESERVATION REQUEST FORM" button down the page)